aapalo/aoc2023/README.md

-# Advent of code 2022
+# Advent of Code 2023

 My solutions for [Advent of code](https://adventofcode.com/2023) programming puzzles.